About the Y

 Cindy has lived in Nashua since 2013.
 She fondly shares that after growing up as a ‘USAF brat’, she calls New England her home.
 In her spare time she enjoys traveling and golfing with her husband, Patrick.
 She’s also an avid reader.
 Cindy’s volunteer interests include volunteering to serve as an advocate for abused and neglected children in the New Hampshire court system as a Guardian Ad Litem for Court Appointed Special Advocates (CASA).
 Other past volunteer roles include many years with the Greater Hartford Jaycees and in various roles with the Cromwell Children’s Home, the American Red Cross and the Delta Gamma Fraternity.

-Born and raised in Connecticut, Jennifer received her Bachelor of Science at Southern Connecticut State University.
-Jennifer has a broad range of Human Resource Management experience with over twelve years in the field.
-Her career has included HR roles at Fidelity Investments and Wilmott & Associates.
-She is a member of SHRM (Society of Human Resource Management) as well as the Greater Nashua Human Resources Association.
+Originally from Connecticut, Jennifer earned her Bachelor of Science from Southern Connecticut State University.
+With extensive experience in Human Resource Management, she has held HR positions at Fidelity Investments and Wilmott & Associates.
+Jennifer is an active member of the Society of Human Resource Management (SHRM), the Manchester Area Human Resources Association (MAHRA), and the Greater Nashua Human Resources Association.

 Jason Mayeu brings many years of experience in marketing, brand management, social media strategy and graphic design within the non-profit sector to the YMCA.
 He provides leadership to collectively accomplish the goals of the organization including telling the Y’s story through its many member impact stories.